 The District was created in 1913 under the authority of the Enabling Act as a public service corporation and political subdivision of the State of Nebraska.
-The District is empowered to own, manage and control the gas system serving Omaha and the surrounding area, and also the waterworks system of the District.
-Under the Enabling Act, the revenues of the waterworks system are not available to secure or pay the District's gas system revenue bonds, including the 2018 Bonds, and vice versa.
-Accordingly, the operational and financial statistics of the District set forth in this Official Statement, except as noted including in "APPENDIX B," refer only to the gas system of the District.
+The District is empowered to own, manage and control the waterworks system serving Omaha and the surrounding area, and also the gas system of the District.
+Under the Enabling Act, the revenues of the gas system are not available to secure or pay the District's waterworks system revenue bonds, including the 2018 Bonds, and vice versa.
+Accordingly, the operational and financial statistics of the District set forth in this Official Statement, except as noted, including in "APPENDIX B", refer only to the waterworks system of the District.
 All corporate powers of the District are vested in a Board of Directors consisting of seven voting members.
 The District is located in eastern Nebraska, encompassing the City of Omaha and environs.
-The District's gas service area is approximately 242 square miles and includes 229,365 customers, including the City of Omaha, with an estimated 2017 population of 633,000.
-See "APPENDIX A-THE GAS SYSTEM-General" and "APPENDIX A-THE GAS SYSTEM-Service Area."
+The District's water service area is approximately 288 square miles and includes 214,142 customers, including the City of Omaha, with an estimated 2017 population of 466,893.
+See "APPENDIX A-THE WATER SYSTEM-General."

-Gas System
+Water System

-The District owns and operates natural gas distribution system with a goal of providing its gas service area with safe, reliable and cost-effective natural gas services.
-See "APPENDIX A-THE GAS SYSTEM-Service Area" for a map of the District's Gas System Service Area.
+The District owns and operates water supply, treatment, and distribution facilities with the goal of providing its water service area with high quality and reliable water supply for potable water service and fire protection.
+See "APPENDIX A-THE WATER SYSTEM-The Service Area" for a map of the District's Water Service Area.

-Gas Rates
+Water Rates

-The District's Board of Directors has the sole power and authority and is required to determine and fix all gas rates.
-See APPENDIX A for the District's current gas service rates.
+The District's Board of Directors has the sole power and authority and is required to determine and fix all water rates.
+See APPENDIX A for additional information about the District's water rates.

-The District covenants in the Resolution that it will fix, establish and maintain rates or charges for gas, services or facilities supplied or furnished by the District as will in each Fiscal Year provide an amount sufficient to pay Current Expenses and to generate Net Revenues at least equal to the sum of (a) 120% of the Average Principal and Interest Requirements on the 2018 Bonds, and any Parity Revenue Bonds, then Outstanding; and (b) 100% of the amount required to pay any other unpaid long term obligations (excluding Current Expenses) and any other unpaid indebtedness of the District (including any amounts required to be accumulated and maintained as reserves therefor) that are payable from System Revenues, as the same shall become due.
+The District covenants in the Resolution that it will fix, establish and maintain rates or charges for water, services or facilities supplied or furnished by the District as will in each Fiscal Year provide an amount sufficient to pay Current Expenses and to generate Net Revenues at least equal to the sum of (a) 120% of the Average Principal and Interest Requirements on the 2012 Bonds, the 2015 Bonds, the 2018 Bonds, and any Parity Revenue Bonds, then Outstanding; and (b) 100% of the amount required to pay any other unpaid long term obligations (excluding Current Expenses) and any other unpaid indebtedness of the District (including any amounts required to be accumulated and maintained as reserves therefor) that are payable from System Revenues, as the same shall become due.